Accelo/docs/source/includes/endpoints/_segmentations.md

 This request supports all the [pagination](#configuring-the-response-pagination) parameters.

 ##### Additional Fields and Linked Resource
-This request supports requesting additional fields and linked resources from the [skill object](#the-skill-object) using the `_fields` parameter.
+This request supports requesting additional fields and linked resources from the [segmentation](#the-skill-object) using the `_fields` parameter.

 ##### Basic Filters